Try Blinkist to get the key ideas from 7,500+ bestselling nonfiction titles and podcasts. Listen or read in just 15 minutes.

 by Robin Sharma

-The Hemingses of Monticello by Annette Gordon-Reed delves into the complex relationship between Thomas Jefferson and Sally Hemings, a woman he owned and ultimately had children with.
-This meticulously researched book highlights the intertwined lives and struggles of both the male-dominated Jefferson family and the enslaved Hemings family, shedding light on the contradictions and complexities of American history.
+The Hemingses of Monticello by Annette Gordon-Reed is a historical biography that delves into the complex and deeply intertwined lives of the Hemings family and Thomas Jefferson, shedding light on the realities of slavery and the contradictions of the American founding.

 It's highly addictive to get core insights on personally relevant topics without repetition or triviality.
 Added to that the apps ability to suggest kindred interests opens up a foundation of knowledge.